bryteidea/project-horizon/docs/MAJOR_FEATURES.md

-# Major Features Tracking – Manhattan Project
+# Major Features Tracking – Project Horizon

 This document tracks the implementation progress of major features for the MVP (Minimum Viable Product) and beyond.